MPA: RED IN VIEW

 Since relocating to California's Mojave desert in 2013, artist MPA (b.
 1980; Redding, CA) has been immersed in a broad inquiry into the potential colonization of Mars, often known as the red planet.
 In this multi-part exhibition the artist looks at Mars as a place for settlement and a resource for our own planet, as well as a site of possible human origin.
 MPA’s research considers unconventional sources such as mythology, psychic accounts, and personal narratives, as credible authorities.
 By reflecting more generally on histories of colonization, RED IN VIEW raises questions of militarism and patriarchy, prompting us to examine our own, often subconscious, colonizing behaviors.

-RED IN VIEW unfolds in four movements throughout the museum.
+RED IN VIEW unfolds in four movements throughout the Museum.
 The exhibition begins in the lobby gallery and extends to the theater in February for a culminating performance.
-Over the course of ten continuous days, MPA and artists Malin Arnell and Amapola Prada perform Orbit, living in the narrow space between the windowpanes of the theater.
+Over the course of ten continuous days, MPA and artists Amapola Prada and Elizabeth Marcus-Sonenberg perform Orbit, living in the narrow space between the windowpanes of the theater.
 The space becomes a biosphere: an enclosed, self-sustaining habitat, modeled after an environment where the first settlers on Mars might reside.

 RED IN VIEW is organized by Jay Sanders, Engell Speyer Family Curator and Curator of Performance and Greta Hartenstein, Senior Curatorial Assistant, with Allie Tepper, Curatorial Project Assistant.